neos/neos-development-collection/.github/CONTRIBUTING.md

 ## Translate and document

-We use XLIFF to store the translated string for all our products.
-You can contribute to the translation process, by creating an account at [crowdin](https://crowdin.com/project/neos).
+You can contribute to the translation process, by creating an account at [Crowdin](https://crowdin.com/project/neos).

-On a regularly basis we synchronize the translation from crowdin to our git repositories.
+On a regularly basis we synchronize the translation from Crowdin to our Git repositories (internally XLIFF is used for storing translations).
 See the [description of the translation process](https://www.neos.io/contribute/translating-neos.html) on our website for details.

 ## You have some knowledge, try to help other